openhab/openhab-addons/bundles/org.openhab.binding.myuplink/README.md

 ## Bridge Configuration

-The following configuration parameters are available for the binding/bridge:
+The following configuration parameters are available for the bridge:

 | Configuration Parameter | Required | Description                                                                                                                                                                                 |
 |-------------------------|----------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|